-- A. Single Vacancy The committee shall be composed of a minimum of five (5) members, the majority of whom shall be full-time faculty, not including the appropriate campus dean or direct supervisor of the position.
-A minimum of two (2) members of the committee shall be from the specific discipline of the advertised position. - B. Multiple Vacancies If there are two or more vacant positions at the same time in the same discipline and those positions are assigned to different campuses, the hiring administrators may appoint one (1) collegewide committee to fill the vacancies.
-That committee shall be composed of a minimum of seven (7) members, the majority of whom shall be full-time faculty, not including the chairperson.
-A minimum of two (2) members of the committee shall be from the specific discipline of the advertised position.
-When possible, the committee shall include at least one (1) faculty member from the discipline from each of the campuses where the vacancy exists.
+- A. Single Vacancy The committee shall be composed of a minimum of five (5) members, the majority of whom shall be full-time faculty.
+When possible, a majority of committee members shall be faculty from the discipline or similar discipline and at least two (2) faculty members of the committee shall be from the campus where the vacancy resides. - B. Vacancies at Multiple Campuses If there are two or more vacant positions at the same time in the same discipline and those positions are assigned to different campuses, the hiring administrators may appoint one (1) collegewide committee to fill the vacancies.
+That committee shall be composed of a minimum of seven (7) members, the majority of whom shall be full-time faculty.
+When possible, a majority of committee members shall be faculty from the discipline or similar discipline and at least one (1) faculty-member of the committee shall be from each of the campuses where the vacancies reside.